APH93/NeoGlow_PrivacyPolicy.md/marketing.md

 # NeoGlow

-A focused keyboard light for MacBook Neo.
+A focused keyboard light for laptops without back-lit keyboard.

 NeoGlow helps you see your keyboard in low light by projecting a controlled light bar from the lower edge of the screen toward the keys.